 5.5.1 General Introduction

 Artificial Intelligence and Machine Learning (AI/ML) have been considered a major application for our daily life and many industry areas.
 The telecom network provides a ubiquitous execution platform to realize AI/ML applications over its pervasive resources with high availability and reliability, especially connectivity with wireless entities.
 For example, a Federated Learning (FL) application can be deployed on mobile end devices where model training is done locally at the devices, and after that model parameters from a massive number of distributed agents can be aggregated at a parameter aggregator deployed at the edge data centre of a telecom network.
-We call this scenario network for AI (NET4AI).
+This scenario is called Network for AI (NET4AI).

 AI/ML is also considered a promising technology for optimizing the management and control of the future wireless network systems [i.41].
 The telecom network will benefit from AI/ML to optimize network operations (with a data-driven approach).
 For example, it has been demonstrated that Deep Reinforcement Learning (DRL) can derive optimal wireless resource allocation strategies for user devices under multi-access scenarios and potentially enable zero-touch autonomous networks, potentially across different protocol stack and as an integral part of the entire system, referred to as network AI.
 Furthermore, connected wireless devices can provide intelligence and AI services, not only for themselves but also for the networks; in other words, AI/ML capability on wireless devices will in turn be leveraged to promote network intelligence and system automation.
-We call it AI for networks (AI4NET).
+This is called AI for networks (AI4NET).

 In general, it is crucial to guarantee trustworthiness and explainability of network-native AI for both situations above.
 There are three major use cases where PDL can be utilized to enhance the network-native AI, which are introduced below.